Know your guests

 Give them an added incentive

-A business traveller is probably more interested in free access to your business center than to your new spa facility; the reverse is true of the weekend traveller.
+A business traveler is probably more interested in free access to your business center than to your new spa facility; the reverse is true of the weekend traveler.
 Someone looking to book just a night or two won’t care about extended-stay discounts. . .
-But that very perk could easily convince a different traveller to book their ten-night stay with you.
+But that very perk could easily convince a different traveler to book their ten-night stay with you.

-Know your guests, know what they want, know how to incentivise them.
+Know your guests, know what they want, know how to incentivize them.
 It’ll help you land more guests and, if you’re clever, more direct bookings.
 How?
-Promote these perks right on your hotel profile with Hotel News (another PRO-exclusive feature) and mention that guests can enjoy them by booking directly through you.
-You can find tips here on how to write Hotel News that’ll get you more guest.
+Promote these perks right on your hotel profile with Special Offers (another PRO-exclusive feature) and mention that guests can enjoy them by booking directly through you.
+You can find tips here on how to Special Offers can attract you more guest.

 Takeaway: Your added incentives are your hook—offer direct benefits to increase direct bookings.